arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 ## `ArrayList`

-The `ArrayList` class is essentially an array wrapped in an object with a bunch of extra methods and capabilities.
+The `ArrayList` class defines the behavior of `ArrayList` objects, which are essentially arrays wrapped in objects with a bunch of extra methods and capabilities.
 Anything you can do with an `ArrayList` can also be done with arrays with enough determination, but the pile of extra functionality that the `ArrayList` class provides (and which you therefore don't need to implement) can make many tasks much simpler, particularly if the size necessary for the array is unknown when it is constructed.
-You can find its documentation [here](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html).
+You can find the `ArrayList` documentation [here](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html).

 One of the most convenient differences between an `ArrayList` and an array is that `ArrayList`s are dynamically sized.
 This means that the number of elements they contain can be changed, and does not need to be specified during construction.